ExtEng/Project5-CarDetection/README.md

 ## Step 5: Windowed Search & Vehicle Detection - Video Pipeline

-This part was relatively straight forward, where I defined a routine to run the vehicle detection on a video.
+To make the pipeline a little more robust, I created a history class, to store 1. sliding search windows and, 2.the heat maps from the last 20 frames.
+Using the history class I was able to conduct a rolling average of all the previous car detections.
+This elimated a majority of the jitter and  false positives.
 The processing and video output is imbedded at the end of my Project Jupiter notebook.

 The output video for the final submission is labelled:
 Output_project_video_scanwindow_64_16_y_resize.mp4